 He told me that being in the magazine will reinforce TO EXISTING CLIENTS, that they made the right choice.

-I asked about advertorials and he actually showed me something that was close to an advertorial in that it did tell a story.
+I asked about advertorials, and he showed me something that was close to an advertorial in that it did tell a story.
 There was still no call to action other than "call now for free consultation."

 I asked if they were smart enough to put a tracking number in the ad.
 His response?
 "We don't recommend that."